 Why is my dog so interested in eating socks?
 It's not like socks are that flavorful and they are definitively not part of a dog's diet, so what gives?
 In order to understand a dog's fetish for socks, one must put himself in the paws of a dog and see things from a canine perspective.

 While socks appear to be quite uninteresting items that are found laying around the home, many dogs are savvy enough to discover that, at least from the point of view of their beloved dog owners, socks seem to have some special meaning.

 On the other hand, sometimes swallowing socks may be a sign that a dog is experiencing a condition that's known as pica.
 Pica is the propensity to eat non-consumable objects.
 The list may include rocks, socks, leaves, dirt and so forth.
-The underlying cause for this behavior may not be identified at times, but there's belief that pica may stem from a behavior disorder, or perhaps a digestive or metabolic issue or some other underlying medical condition.
+The underlying cause for this behavior may not be identified at times, but it's believed that pica may stem from a behavior disorder, perhaps a digestive or metabolic issue, or some other underlying medical condition.

 And then there are dogs who eat socks just because it feels rewarding.
 Perhaps, they like them because they retain the smell of their owners, despite several wash cycles.

 Obviously, eating socks is a big no-no as cloth has no nutritional value and on top of that, socks may cause a blockage which may end with the dog on the surgical table.

 My Dog Ate a Sock.
 What Should I Do?

 Not all sock eating though ends up on the surgical table.
 In the best case scenario, courtesy of a process known as peristalsis, the normal digestive process would push the sock through the stomach, then off to the dog's small intestine, then off to the large intestine and finally out.
 Generally, by the time the sock has made it to the end of the large intestine, it's a pretty smooth ride out.